-OPM400 - Introduction To Production and Operations Management - Manufacturing and Services
+OPM400 - Production & Operations Management - Manufacturing & Services

 |Schools offering this subject|

-Introduction To Production and Operations Management - Manufacturing and Services
+Production & Operations Management - Manufacturing & Services

-This subject is an introduction to the study of Operations Management.
+This subject is an introduction to the study of operations management.
 Students will study the general principles and techniques used in providing goods and services to satisfy customer demand.
-On completion of this subject, the student will understand the generalized and technical principles involved in Operations Management, and be able to apply the various problem solving techniques in the analysis of practical Operations Managment situations.
+On completion of this subject, the student will understand the generalized and technical principles involved in operations management, and be able to apply the various problem solving techniques in the analysis of practical operations management situations.
 The student will demonstrate these decision making and analytical techniques in written form.
-This subject is a basic grounding in the field of Operations.
+This subject is a basic grounding in the field of operations.
 This field is an intricate part of all organizations, manufacturing and service, as well as both the profit and not-for-profit sectors.

 Upon successful completion of this subject the student will be able to:

-1. Explain the role of operations manager, and explain how operations management contributes to society.
+- Explain the role of the operations manager, and explain how operations management contributes to society.

 Cheating and Plagiarism